-- Once entered as an applicant on the database, the CAB shall inform the client that it can sign a licence agreement to use the MSC and/or ASC label, or other trademarks: - a.
-Once a certificate has been issued. - b.
-For clients handling seaweed, they shall also sign the Seaweed Partnership Agreement before certification can be granted. - c.
-Providing the client complies with the MSC ecolabel and/or ASC label guidelines.
+- Once entered as an applicant on the database, the CAB shall inform the client that it can sign a licence agreement to use the MSC and/or ASC label, or other trademarks: - Once a licence agreement has been signed certificate has been issued. - a.b.
+For clients handling seaweed, they shall also sign the Seaweed Partnership Agreement before certification can be granted. - b.c.
+Providing the client complies with the licence agreement MSC ecolabel and/or ASC label guidelines.
 For clients handling seaweed, comply with the Seaweed Partnership Agreement.